 Tube: Acton Town Station

 The London Mela in Gunnersbury Park is a wonderful celebration of Asian music and culture which always draws a big crowd - 80,000 visitors attended last year - with its line-up of British Asian music, Bollywood figures and traditional and classical performances.
 Entertainment is spread over nine zones, all showcasing different types of music with urban, classical and experimental music, DJs, circus and comedy as well as dance, arts and a Magic Mela family area.
 There will also be a fun fair and hundreds of stalls selling food and crafts, all of which makes the London Mela a magnet for a multitude of Londoners out for a good time.

-Go on a bus or tube simulator, listen to free storytelling, and ride on a steam train.
+Go on a bus or tube simulator and listen to free storytelling.

 Covent Garden Piazza, Covent Garden, London, WC2E 7BB